calamuslabs/calamus-sdk/README.md

 `npm i calamus-sdk`

-## Inialize
+## Initialize

 Before creating and interacting with Calamus streams, an instance must be created.
 All streams functions are methods following on this instance.

 ```javascript
 import {Calamus} from "calamus-sdk";